 Minimum wage is the lowest amount that the law requires an employer to pay a worker per hour.
-It is the price floor below which an employee may not sell their labor.
-As of June 2016, the US requires that the lowest paid worker should earn 7.25 dollars per hour.
+In the United States, the federal minimum wage is $7.25 an hour.

-What is the Necessity of Determining a Minimum Wage?
+What is the Purpose of a Minimum Wage?

 Setting a minimum wage raises earnings and reduces poverty.
 It ensures that firms have the responsibility to ensure that their workers earn enough for sustenance.
 It also protects the taxpayers from exploitation by companies who may want to get the most benefits at the cost of their employers.
 Not only does minimum wage protect the employee, but it also reduces the burden of the welfare payments on the federal.
 Determining a minimum wage causes a stimulus to the economy.
-The study shows that an increase in the minimum wage just by a dollar will increase the purchasing power of the worker's families.
 Such stimulus benefits the economy and increases the sales of the businesses which in turn boost profitability.

 Four factors determine the setting of a minimum wage: the needs of workers and their families, the capacity to pay, comparable wages income, and requirements for economic and social development.
 There is a high elasticity for low-skilled workers which mean that a small change in price causes a greater impact on its demand.